Hoddie54/Catapult/README.md

 There are several error checking mechanisms that happen at different stages of the user journey.
 They can be broken down into two main categories:

-1. Incorrect data by the user
+### 1. Incorrect data by the user
-2. Warnings to the user

-3. The form will find and highlight errors by the user as well as give them a detailed written explanation as to why there is an error.
+The form will find and highlight errors by the user as well as give them a detailed written explanation as to why there is an error.
 These can be found in `src/components/forms/main-form/validation.ts.`.
 Here are all the checks currently performed:

 - Check all values are not null / undefined
 - Check expiration date is not in the past for options
 - Check min notional value is less than max notional
 - Check order value less than max notional and more than min notional

+### 2. Warnings to the user

 2. The user is presented warnings if their pricing is far off from the predicted price.
 For Spot prices, this is if their price is a certain percentage more than the actual price obtained from Binance.
 For options, this is if their premium is a certain percentage off from a predicted premium.
 Tolerances can be adjusted in `/src/utils/constants.ts`

 ## Limitations and improvements

-Whilst this approach is effective in simple cases, it has a number of limitations and improvements for the future.
+Whilst these approachs are effective in simple cases, they have a number of limitations and improvements for the future.

-1. Estimating volatility is poor at the moment.
-Currently, the `estimateDailyVolatility` function in `black-scholes.ts` is very crudely estimated; it only has the data available from the past 24hrs from Binance, so cannot estimate very well.
-I would suggest a) using implied volatilities from other exchanges.
-BTC volatility can even be used to estimate that of other coins as they are strongly linked b) check option prices against those listed elsewhere (e.g., https://www.tradingview.com/symbols/CME-BTC1!/options/?contract=BTCK2024) c) store coin data ourselves on our backend servers and accurately calculate volatility daily.
+1. Estimating volatility is poor inaccurate at the moment.
+Currently, the `estimateDailyVolatility` function in `black-scholes.ts` is crudely estimated; it only has the data available from the past 24hrs from Binance, so cannot estimate very well.
+I would suggest

+- a) using implied volatilities from other exchanges.
+BTC volatility can even be used to estimate that of other coins as they are strongly linked)
+- b) check option prices against those listed elsewhere (e.g., https://www.tradingview.com/symbols/CME-BTC1!/options/?contract=BTCK2024)
+- c) store coin data ourselves on our backend servers and accurately calculate volatility daily.

 2. Regularly refresh data.
 Currently data is only loaded at page load.
 Ideally this should refresh every X seconds to prevent slippage.